parasaurolophus/rader.us/src/software/scheme/dynamic-wind.md

 # dynamic-wind

-The built-in `dynamic-wind` procedure is Scheme's equivalent to Common Lisp's `unwind-protect` or the `try ... finally ...` construct in languages like C# Java.
+The built-in `dynamic-wind` procedure is Scheme's equivalent to Common Lisp's `unwind-protect` or the `try ... finally ...` construct in languages like C#, Java or JavaScript.
 The name of Scheme's version takes into account that certain code blocks must be protected not only when the stack is being "unwound" upon exit from a function but also, thanks to first-class continuations, when the stack is being "rewound" upon re-entry.
 Both `unwind-protect` and `try... finally...` (the latter was modeled on the former) define two sections of code: a section being protected and a section that is guaranteed to execute when the protected section is exited, even in case of exit due to non-sequential flow of control.
 Scheme's `dynamic-wind` adds a third section that is guaranteed to execute before the protected section begins, no matter how many times control flows in and out of it.

 ```scheme
 ;; before-thunk will execute before protected-thunk